 I’ve also read hundreds of self-help books, many of which explain what to do but not how to do it.
 Love myself?
 Ok.
 How?
 Practice mindfulness?
 Sure.
 But how?
 Be a non-judgmental observer of self?
 That sounds awesome.
 How the fuck do I do that?
 Writing helps me sort a lot of this stuff out.
 And with any luck, I’ll help some others along the way.

 Why did you decide to get certified as a life coach?

-Admittedly, I used to assume that “life coaching” was nonsense.
-But, one phone call with a refreshingly vulgar, no-bullshit, in-your-face life coach single-handedly changed my perspective.
-I battled depression and anxiety for many years.
+I mercilessly battled depression and anxiety for many years.
+I lacked purpose and passion.
 I saw several doctors and therapists, tried a variety of medications, even experimented with hypnosis.
 Nothing seemed to work for me.
 I genuinely thought I was a lost cause.
-A life coach pushed me to change my thinking, set goals, stop making excuses, grow some balls and take control of my future.
+A coach helped me change my thinking, set goals, stop making excuses, grow some balls, and take control of my life.
 After working with a coach, I knew I wanted to become one.

 Do you still do stand-up comedy?

 No. But I think about it A LOT…